How to stop Binge Eating with these 9 helpful steps

 Binge Eating Disorder is characterised as an eating disorder in the DSM 5 (Diagnostical and Statistical Manual of mental disorders)

-Like other eating disorders, it is best to be treated by a specialist.
+Like other eating disorders, it is best to get the treatment and support from a healthcare professional like an eating disorder psychotherapist.
 It is a good idea to consider surrounding yourself with a healthcare team.

 There are many therapists who specialise in eating disorders so take your time to pick the best fit for you.